 Depending on disease progression, these treatments might be administered several times throughout a person’s lifetime to help prevent further vision loss.

 Can You Prevent Macular Degeneration?

-Routine, comprehensive eye exams that include eye dilation are best for catching AMD early and slowing vision loss.
+Routine eye exams that include eye dilation are best for catching AMD early and reducing the risk of permanent vision loss.

 While genetics and family history can't be changed, many dietary and lifestyle changes can slow the progression of AMD, including:

 - Not smoking

 Age-related macular degeneration (AMD) is a leading cause of severe vision loss among adults over 60.